jonsim/search/README.md

     return parser
 ```
 This does roughly what the `files` module does, although simplified and
 considerably less robust.
+The brevity of this module illustrates the power of
+the provided utility functions.

-Module authors are encouraged to review the provied
+Module authors are encouraged to review the provided modules and the docstrings
-modules and the docstrings for further inspiration.
+for further inspiration.
+The `dirs` module is by far the simplest (and a
+pure-Python implementation), whereas the `symbols` module is by far the most
+complex (with custom match and location types).